apache/flink/docs/apis/streaming/connectors/kinesis.md

 under the License.
 -->

-The Kinesis connector allows to produce data into an [Amazon AWS Kinesis Stream](http://aws.amazon.com/kinesis/streams/).
+The Kinesis connector provides access to [Amazon AWS Kinesis Streams](http://aws.amazon.com/kinesis/streams/).

 To use the connector, add the following Maven dependency to your project: